 Taking part is easy!
 Simply download the iNaturalist app to your smartphone or tablet and use it to upload photos of any wildlife you see.

 You don’t have to be a wildlife expert, as the app will give you some handy suggestions of what it thinks you’ve seen.
 An online community of scientists and wildlife enthusiasts will then verify your sighting.
-It’s a great way to learn more about the wildlife around you, and best of all, the records you submit will help inform local and national conservation work!
+It’s a great way to learn more about the wildlife around you, and best of all, the records you submit can help inform local and national conservation work.